portotype/decodeportugal.com/README.md

-# decodeportugal
+# Decode Portugal

-Questions
+⚠️ Work in Progress.

-- XXX
+This is a short guide on opening and running companies in Portugal.

-Main things to keep in mind
+Main things to keep in mind:
-- Sequence and Timmings
+- Timmings.
 - Incorporation
     - Company types
     - SHA